 FIELD-TRIP 2 # AN OUTCROP ANALOGUE FOR SPHERULITIC CARBONATES FORMED IN ALKALINE, VOLCANIC LAKES (CARBONIFEROUS, SCOTLAND): DEPOSITIONAL ARCHITECTURE AND ENVIRONMENTAL SIGNIFICANCE OF CARBONATE ALLOCHEMS

 This second field-trip is focused on the recognition of the facies heterogeneities seen in shallow hyper-alkaline lacustrine and volcanic settings dominated by ‘non-skeletal’ carbonate factories.
-The field-trip takes place in the East Kirkton Limestone Quarry (Bathgate, Scotland) which is made up of a Carboniferous sedimentary succession of spherule-rich carbonate allochems formed in a volcanic and clay-poor alkaline lake setting.
+The field-trip takes place in a Limestone quarry at Bathgate, Scotland, which is made up of a Carboniferous sedimentary succession of spherule-rich carbonate allochems formed in a volcanic and silicate-poor alkaline lake setting.

 This location represents an unrivalled outcrop analogue for the Cretaceous South Atlantic Presalt subsurface occurrences (Brazil and Angola), as allows to explore how these unusual carbonate settings looks like in outcrop.
 In this field-trip we will integrate outcrop, thin-section, geochemical and experimental data to better understand the origin and predict the occurrence of the analogous Presalt spherulitic carbonates within lacustrine successions.

 In addition, we will review the current hydrogeochemical models put forward for the Presalt lakes critically evaluating the mechanisms considered by the different Schools of Thought to explain mineral paragenesis and carbonate textural variability.
 The effects of evaporation, CO2 magmatic input, mixing of waters, and leackage to underlying aquifers (or adjacent water bodies) will be evaluated in a basin-scale context.
 Thus, we aim at quantify the impacts that lake bathymetry, atmospheric CO2 pressure and water composition variations have in the mineral precipitation, facies distributions and cyclothem arrangement.